Standard Beaverette: History

 The first version of the vehicle was built in 1940 by Standard Motor Company at the instigation of Lord Beaverbrook, then Minister of Aircraft Production (hence the name Beaverette).
-It was based on commercial car chassis, on which a simple riveted armoured hull was mounted.
-The 11mm of steel was backed by 3 inch thick oak planks.
+It was based on commercial car chassis - the Standard Flying Fourteen saloon - on which a simple riveted armoured hull was mounted.
+The 11 mm of steel was backed by 3 inch thick oak planks.
 The hull was open at the top and at the rear.
 The armament consisted of a Bren light machine gun, which could be fired through a slot in the casemate armour.
-Subsequent versions received all-around protection and a machine gun turret - an enclosed one with a Bren MG or an open-topped one with twin Vickers machine guns.
+Subsequent versions received all-around protection and a machine gun turret - an enclosed one with a Bren or an open-topped one with twin Vickers machine guns.
 Some vehicles also carried Boys anti-tank rifles.
 Some also had a No. 11 or No. 19 radio set.
 Production was stopped in 1942.
 About 2,800 units were delivered.

 Describing the vehicle in 1941, a correspondent for The Light Car magazine reported "touching the 60-mark [60 mph]" while following one along a road.
 Restricted vision meant the Beaverette driver had to rely on an observer to relay information about other road traffic and also to consider situations well in advance, for example, when making a turn, the driver had to base his steering on "observations made something like ten yards [30 ft] back".

-The Beaverette was extensively used by the Home Guard (United Kingdom), British Army and RAF Regiment for home defence service and training.
+The Beaverette was extensively used by the Home Guard, British Army and RAF Regiment for home defence service and training.
 The vehicle is said to have suffered from excessive weight and to have been hard to handle.

 Beaverette Mk II light reconnaissance cars manned by members of the Home Guard in the Highlands of Scotland, 14 February 1941.